Meet Our Team

 Outreach Coordinator

-Andrea is a second generation Chicana born and raised in the Redwood City/North Fair Oaks community.
+Andrea is a second-generation Chicana born and raised in the Redwood City/North Fair Oaks community.
 Her life experiences overcoming obstacles of poverty and violence motivated her to serve, guide, and support her community.
 She strongly believes that advocating for low-income families and non-English speakers and providing education for them will strengthen the entire community.
-Andrea started working with El Concilio as a promotora in March of this year engaging her community with resources.
-As a result of her drive, she quickly was promoted as a caseworker for the East Palo Alto site where she works 1:1 with clients who need immediate assistance.
-Before joining El Concilio of San Mateo County, Andrea volunteered for Siena Youth Center, as a parent leader in the Parent Committee Group.
+Andrea started working with El Concilio as a promotora in March of 2023, engaging her community with resources.
+As a result of her drive, she was quickly promoted as a caseworker for the East Palo Alto site, where she works 1:1 with clients who need immediate assistance.
+Before joining El Concilio of San Mateo County, Andrea volunteered for Siena Youth Center as a parent leader in the Parent Committee Group.

 Sonia Escobedo